 Too heavy or too many processes running.

 Some things going on under the hood of your Mac demand too much resources.
 When there are heavy apps or multiple background processes running, your disk overheats because the system’s overstrained.

-How can CleanMyMac 3 help to solve high disk temperature issue?
+How can CleanMyMac X help to solve high disk temperature issue?

-Disable unnecessary login items, plugins, and launch agents with the Extensions module.
+Disable unnecessary login items and launch agents with the Optimization module.
 The fewer unused apps are running, the better.

 Unless you absolutely have to use resource-heavy apps, consider uninstalling them.
 Just make sure you use CleanMyMac’s Uninstaller for that: if you simply trash the app, its components might still launch background processes.

-To use these and other modules without limitations, you’ll need the full version of CleanMyMac 3, available for purchase here.
+To use these and other modules without limitations, you’ll need the full version of CleanMyMac X, available for purchase here.